CORTLAND JUNIOR SENIOR HIGH SCHOOL NURSES OFFICE

 *Vision screening to be performed annually to students in grades K, 1, 3, 5, 7, 11, and all new entrants.

-*Scoliosis screening must be performed annually to all students in grades 5 thru 9.
+*Scoliosis screening to be performed annually to girls in grades 5 and 7, boys in grade 9.

 Screenings will begin the second week of school.
 A letter will be sent home if there are any findings on the screening done at school that would cause concern or need medical follow-up.

 Please do not send a sick or injured child to school with the intention that they will be diagnosed and treated by the nurse.
 The school nurse is not a medical diagnostician.

 Any child displaying the symptoms of fever, vomiting, diarrhea, undiagnosed rashes, sore throat, ear pain, productive cough or wheezing, drainage from wounds, redness or drainage from eyes should not come to school until seen, diagnosed and treated by their personal physician.